jacecotton/tcds/assets/scripts/WebComponent/README.md

 </details>

 ## Styling
-Styles can be added by returning a string in a static `styles` getter.
+Styles can be added by setting the `styles` property.
 The returned string will be placed between inline `<style>` tags, which will be embedded into the shadow DOM (meaning the styles are encapsulated).
 While this means the styles will technically be duplicated across component instances, browsers have implemented the Custom Elements API to eliminate redundancies intelligently.

 ```js
 customElements.define("my-component", class MyComponent extends WebComponent {